 Gas/Propane chimneys should be inspected after the first year of burning and there-after when necessary.
 The first inspection will determine the deposit amount within the flue channel.
 Your fuel air mixture may need adjusting if excessive carbon deposits are found.
 Full chimney Cleanings may be only necessary every 3-5 years.
 Always have your licensed Gas or Propane or Oil tech CHECK THE CHIMNEY FLUE when they service the appliance.

 The gas/propane appliance however should be serviced every spring just as your furnace needs adjusting and tuning up so does your appliance.
 Motors should be oiled, fans and burners dusted and glass cleaned.
 This will ready the appliance for next seasons burning cycle.
 ASK YOUR LICENSED GAS TECH to check the exhaust vent and/or chimney to ensure it is clear and free of any blockages,

 Pellet burning units should be swept after EVERY ton of pellet is consumed, and have their ENTIRE inner workings cleaned and oiled every three tons.
 This prevents clogging of the auger and auger motor and proper running of all fan systems.
-Please ensure yo are using ONLY good dry pellets, do not store outside in the elements.
+Please ensure you are using ONLY good dry pellets, do not store outside in the elements.
 Pellets MUST be dry to go thru the system without clogging.
-These units require annual unit maintenance and just like the NG & LP units they have fans, motors, thermo-discs and glass which needs expert care.
+These units require annual unit maintenance and just like the NG & LP units they have fans, motors, thermo-discs and glass which needs expert care

 Generally they can be more maintenance free than a wood unit.
 Yes, the fuel is more convenient but, the maintenance is more constant.
 You must remember that these units are MECHANICAL.
 A full spring tune-up and check of these appliances can run you more than the charge of a wood-burning unit.
 They have many complex moving parts to deal with; spill switches, thermo-discs, 1-3 different fans, motors, augers, etc.